BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/NeuroBaton/index.md

 ![Fold and Decorate the Baton Holder](./nc_04_fold.png)

-## Step 4: Final Assembly of your neuro:baton
+## Step 4: 3D Print and Final Assembly

+What makes a conductors baton is the baton!
+So we will 3D print the baton and place it on top of the base.
 You can download the [STL File for 3D priting your own baton here](./batonTest1.stl).
-Print the baton and place the baton tip on top of the base.

 ![](./nc_05_final.png)

- You can choose to secure it firmly with glue or tape, or leave it loose for a more dynamic feel.
+You can firmly secure with glue or tape, or leave it a bit loosey-gooesy for a more dynamic feel.

 Let your creativity flow as you decorate it with colors, patterns, or anything that reflects your musical personality!

 Once youre ready, let it rest while we delve into the exciting world of music creation!

 # Programming Your Baton

-With Microbit's intuitive interface, the possibilities for musical exploration are endless.
+Now that your baton is built, we need to to produce music.
+With Microbit's many options, the possibilities for musical exploration are endless.
 Let's explore how you can program your baton's brain to create and control captivating melodies.

 ## 1. Select Your Music
 Choose between Music, Melody, or Synthesize to kickstart your composition journey.